ziotom78/raytracing_course/tomasi-ray-tracing-07b.md

     func (cam perspective_camera) fire_ray(...) void { /* ... */ }
     ```

-# Le classi `*Camera`
+# The `*Camera` classes

--   Se volete usare un approccio OOP, `Camera` sarà il tipo da cui sono derivati i nuovi tipi `OrthogonalCamera` e `PerspectiveCamera`.
+-   If you want to use an OOP approach, `Camera` will be the type from which the new types `OrthogonalCamera` and `PerspectiveCamera` are derived.

--   L'idea è proprio di implementare la gerarchia di tipi che abbiamo visto:
+-   The idea is precisely to implement the type hierarchy we have seen:

     <center>
     ```{.graphviz im_fmt="svg" im_out="img" im_fname="camera-hierarchy"}